-On my Tuscan travels, I had a chance to stop for the evening in Monticchiello and contemplate the surrounding landscape like a painting as the sun set.
-Perched on a hill in the Orcia valley, this fortified medieval village is an unspoilt jewel which offers stunning views of Pienza and the neat rows of cypress trees in the rolling hills around it.
+On my Tuscan travels, I stopped for the evening in the medieval village of Monticchiello, where I was able to contemplate the surrounding landscape like a painting as the sun set.
+Perched on a hill in the Orcia valley, this small fortified town is an unspoilt jewel which offers stunning views of Pienza and the neat rows of cypress trees in the rolling hills around it.

 Monticchiello’s early history is not clear, but its name may be linked to the gens Cloelia Roman patrician family, deriving from the Latin “Mons Cloelii”.
 Records of the city appear on documents dating back to the 10th century.
 In the Middle Ages it was involved in several border disputes with nearby Montepulciano, while it remained a faithful ally of Siena.
 Trade and craft developed in the village especially in the 13th century, one of its most flourishing periods.
 Once Florence rose to power under the Medici family, this part of Tuscany saw its influence decline.

 I approached Monticchiello on a sunny October evening.
 I spotted its Rocca castle at the highest point of the hill, and saw some outline of the medieval stone walls framing the village.

 The views reminded me of some writing on nature by philosopher Roger Scruton in his book Beauty.

 “There is something plausible in the idea that the contemplation of nature is both distinctive of our species and common to its members, regardless of the social and economic conditions into which they are born; and something equally plausible in the suggestion that this contemplation fills us with wonder, and prompts us to search for meaning and value in the cosmos.”

 “Nature offers to all of us a field of free perception.
 We can let our faculties rest in the scene before them, receiving and exploring without the need to decipher what is being said to us.”